ngxs-labs/entity-state/README.md

 - `EntityIdGenerator` -> takes the id from the provided entity

 The latter will cause errors if you try to `add` an entity with the same ID.
-The former can always generate a new ID.
+The former two can always generate a new ID.

 ### `EntitySelector`